YLab-Open/BRIDGE/README.md

 ## 🛠️ How to Use?

 #### 1. Download the BRIDGE Dataset
 All fully open-access datasets in BRIDGE are available in [BRIDGE-Open](https://huggingface.co/datasets/YLab-Open/BRIDGE-Open).
-To ensure the fairness of this leaderboard, we publicly release the following data for each task: Five completed samples serve as few-shot examples, and all testing samples with instruction and input information.
+To ensure the fairness of this leaderboard, we publicly release the following data for each task: Five completed samples serve as few-shot examples, and all testing samples with instructions and input information.
 Due to privacy and security considerations of clinical data, regulated-access datasets can not be directly published.
 However, all detailed task descriptions and their corresponding data sources are available in our [BRIDGE paper](https://arxiv.org/abs/2504.19467).
 Importantly, all 87 datasets have been verified to be either fully open-access or publicly accessible via reasonable request.

 #### 2. LLM Inference